Should I Take the First Settlement Offer in My Personal Injury Case? (And How to Handle a Lowball Settlement Offer)

 Remain Calm and Analyze Your Offer

-Keep in mind that the insurance company’s initial offer will be the lowest offer they can get away with and serves as a starting point for negotiations.
+Keep in mind that the insurance company’s initial offer will be the lowest offer they think they can get away with and serves as a starting point for negotiations.

 For example, as we mentioned above, if your offer was not enough or it was denied due to missing information, provide them with the information they need in your counteroffer.

 Present the Facts